Home Mortgage Los Angeles Loan Types

 Fixed Rate Home Mortgage Loans - If you would like the security of never having your monthly payment change, this is the mortgage that you will prefer.
 Your mortgage rate and payment are fixed for the life of your loan, whether the loan is 10, 15, 30 or 40 years.
-With current low rates on fixed rate home mortgages, this is an ideal solution for most borrowers.
+With current low rates on fixed rate home mortgages, this is an ideal solution for most borrowers of mortgage in Los Angeles.
 When rates are high, it sometimes makes sense to use an adjustable rate in hopes of lowering future interest costs.

 FHA Home Mortgage Loans - FHA home mortages are loans insured by the Federal Housing Administration.
 Typically, FHA mortgage rates are often lower than comparable conventional mortgage loans.
 FHA backed home mortgage loans offer benefits such as down payments as low as 3.5%, easier qualification guidelines, and easier access to lenders, especially in tough mortgage markets as we are seeing in 2009-10.